gosling-lang/gosling-docs/Documentation.md

 # Tracks
-In Geminid, we call one visualization a track.
-A Geminid configuration specifies an array of `tracks`.
+In Gosling, we call one visualization a track.
+A Gosling configuration specifies an array of `tracks`.

 ```javascript
 {